 Limited Area Modeling (LAM)

-AnemoI Graphs brings another level of flexibility to the user by allowing the definition of limited area graphs.
+Anemoi Graphs brings another level of flexibility to the user by allowing the definition of limited area graphs.

 Cut out regional dataset into a global dataset